Self-Refining Language Model Anonymizers via Adversarial Distillation

 \subsection{Evaluation data}

-The following are examples of evaluation data, along with the corresponding set of personal attributes that can be inferred about the author.
-Compared to those in the main eval dataset, texts in the hard eval dataset are generally longer and allow for the inference of a greater number of personal attributes.
+We provide examples from the eval datasets, along with the personal attributes that can be inferred about the author.
+By comparison, texts in the hard eval set are longer on average and contain more contextually embedded information, allowing inference of a greater number of personal attributes.